OumlilLahoucine/mern-stack-chatapp/README.md

 This project is a Realtime Chat Web Application built with the MERN stack.
 It features real-time messaging, invitations, typing status, message status, online state, and search functionalities for friends and recent chats.

-This version (v1.0.0) includes only text messages. images, audios and videos will be included in the next versions.
+This version (v1.0.0) includes text messaging only.
+Photos, audio recordings, and videos will be included in upcoming releases

 ## Links